Memoirs...

 GRANADA REPORTS - I was asked to write and sing a song each week for the programme's "Consumer Desk" each Monday.
 Some weeks there was only a day's notice, and I remember the sixth one being axed due to an industrial dispute.

 THE WHY FRONTS - A short lived supergroup!
 It started with Bob Williamson, Roger Woodcock and me, and then Roger wasn't there.
 Bob and I used to raid the Benny Hill vaults for material, then eventually we were too busy doing solo stuff to keep the Whys going.
 Roger's living in the Isle of Man, and Bob, one of that great breed of comedy folksingers, is lying low in Bolton, daft as ever, and still writing comedy.
+Here's a clip of the 3 of us doing a Scaffold piece at Bury folk club that year.
+Thanks to Pete Lewis for the tape:

 IN THE HEEL OF THE HUNT - I played concertina for a scene in this Granada tv film in which the Irish construction workers were having a knees up whilst in the process of building the M62.
 Directed by Leslie Woodhead.